Cirque du Freak: The Vampire's Assistant: Production

-Cirque du Freak: The Vampire's Assistant was filmed between February 19-June 1, 2008 in New Orleans, Folsom, and Baton Rouge, Louisiana.
+Cirque du Freak: The Vampire's Assistant was filmed between February 19 and June 1, 2008, in New Orleans, Folsom, and Baton Rouge, Louisiana.
 Some of the characters required extensive prosthetics and makeup, which was led by Steve Koch, Brian Sipe, and Mark Garbarino.
 Prosthetics did not quite add the height needed on certain shots for the character of Mr. Tall, played by Academy Award-nominated Ken Watanabe.
 Although Watanabe is six feet tall, a body double was cast for some scenes to accentuate the abnormal height of the character Mr. Tall.
 Trevon Flores, a local basketball player who stands 6'10" tall and weighs 210 pounds, was used cast as the body double.
-Watanabe also utilized dialogue coaches Kathleen S. Dunn and Francie Brown in pre-production and production to further enhance his performance as the circus barker.
+Watanabe also used dialogue coaches Kathleen S. Dunn and Francie Brown in pre-production and production to further enhance his performance as the circus barker.
 Computer-generated imagery was also used to portray other fantasy elements.

 John Marshall High School in Los Angeles was used to film some parts of the movie.
 Sophie B. Wright Charter School in New Orleans was also used to shoot scenes from the film.
 A portion was filmed on a set constructed within New Orleans City Park, approximately 1,000 feet off the side of the road, along Harrison Avenue.

-Principal photography began on February 8, 2008 in New Orleans and concluded on June 3, 2008.
+Principal photography began on February 8, 2008, in New Orleans and concluded on June 3, 2008.
 The film was distributed by Universal Studios.
 In one of the manga additions of the saga, the director says that the character of Gavner Purl was a hint of the sequel he wanted to make.

 Music

 The score to The Vampire's Assistant was composed by Stephen Trask, marking his third feature-film with director Paul Weitz.
 The score was recorded with an 86-piece ensemble of the Hollywood Studio Symphony at the Newman Scoring Stage at 20th Century Fox.
 The movie also features the songs "Something Is Not Right with Me" by Cold War Kids, "Chelsea Dagger" by The Fratellis, and "Red Right Hand" by Nick Cave.
 The trailer features the songs Asleep From Day by The Chemical Brothers, Bliss by Syntax, and Superhero by Immediate Music.

+For the Japanese dub, the film received its own theme song, "Can We Go Back", sung by Koda Kumi.